 - With wild garlic, the biggest clue is the smell.
 If it doesn’t smell like garlic, don’t eat it!

-- You can eat the white flowers of the Ramson plant
+- You can also eat the white flowers of the Ramson plant

-- Avoid wild garlic that is low down, and on a frequently used dog walking paths…. for obvious reasons….
+- Avoid wild garlic that is on a frequently used dog walking path…. for obvious reasons….

 - Take gloves for picking nettles….

 - Pick leaves from different plants so the plant has a chance to regenerate

 - There’s a really great article by BBC Countryfile about foraging wild garlic here.